enPlace/react-Battleship/README.md

 let hitArray = [];
 ```
 ### Managing phases with hitArray and targetStack
+#### Hunting Phase
+- If there is nothing in either the hitArray or the targetStack, we are in the "hunting" phase and trying to find a ship.
+After we hit a ship, we push the hit coordinates to the hitArray.

-#### The hitArray
+#### hitArray
 - The hitArray keeps track of the current ship being targeted, and is responsible for the attack on a single ship.
 If there is only one coordinate in this array, we are in the "hone in" phase and attack the surrounding squares.
 - If there are multiple coordinates in the hitArray, we are in the "sink" phase-- we have an orientation and attack along an axis.
+- The attack ends with either receiving a "sunk" response from the game, meaning a ship has been sunk, or if no ship has been sunk and we can't continue firing along that axis (this means that the ships are parallel).
-If, at the end of the this cycle there are still coordinates in the hitArray that have not been sunk, those are pushed to the targetStack, and a new hone in phase is started for each of the coordinates in the stack.
+- If after the attack there are still coordinates in the hitArray that have not been sunk, those are pushed to the targetStack, and the hitArray is cleared.
+A new hone in phase is started for each of the coordinates in the stack by shifting each coordinate to the hitArray in turn.
-#### The targetStack
+#### targetStack
 - The targetStack keeps track of any hit targets that have not been sunk.
 If the hitArray is empty and there is something in the target stack, we shift the first coordinate from the targetStack into the hitArray.
-#### Hunting Phase
-- If there is nothing in either the hitArray or the targetStack, we are in the "hunting" phase, trying to find a ship.

 #### So, To Summarize:
 At the beginning of every call to the computer player, it will check first-- is there anything in the hitArray?
 - if there is only one thing in the hit array, a ship has been hit, but an orientation has not be determined.
 Attack the surrounding squares.